EENI Global Business School.

 Central Asia Module

-African Instituions (AU, AFDB, AUDA-NEPAD, UNECA) Online Education (Courses, Masters, Doctorate)
+African Institutions (AU, AFDB, AUDA-NEPAD, UNECA)

 Module - African Muslim Markets.

-1. Islam in Africa;
+1. Islam in Africa

-2. African Muslim historians.
+2. African Muslim historians

 Key African Economic Institutions:

-Master Doctorate: African Economic Transformation
+African Economic Transformation

-1. African Union;
+1. African Union

-3. Economic Commission for Africa;
+3. Economic Commission for Africa

-4. African Development Bank.
+4. African Development Bank

 Download the syllabus “African institutions” (PDF).